EGA-archive/ega-fuse-client/README.md

 ## Run the project

-Before running ensure to have `/tmp/mnt` directory created in your local machine

-Use the command below to run the jar
+Before running ensure to `/tmp/mnt` directory exists in your local machine or else create it manually.
+Then execute the command below to run the project

 ```
 java -jar target/ega-fuse-client-2.0.1-SNAPSHOT.jar --cf=CREDENTIAL_FILE_PATH
 ```